 They are those nebulae where the quantity of dust present in them is so high as to block the visible light radiation coming from the regions behind.
 These nebulae therefore appear as black clouds that can be observed only when they obscure a luminous object behind them like a star, or an emission nebula or a reflection nebula.
 The latter is the case of the famous Horsehead Nebula, a dark nebula that overlaps with IC 434, a nebula with very bright emission.

 In the light of current knowledge, in the Universe, the only places where the formation of new stars takes place are molecular clouds.
 Molecular clouds, as the birthplace of stars, are thought to be part of the interstellar cycle (the rarefied material of gas and dust that lies between stars within a galaxy).
-According to this cycle, from the clouds of gas and dust the stars originate and at the end of their existence, the ejected or remaining material, forming new clouds, constituting, in a new cycle, the raw material for a new generation of stars.

 The largest dark nebulae, the so-called giant molecular clouds, have a mass about a million times that of the Sun.
 They contain much of the mass of the interstellar medium, are about 150 light-years wide, have an average density of 100 to 300 molecules per cubic centimeter.
 They often have very irregular shapes, without defined external boundaries, and with many filaments.
 The largest dark nebulae are visible to the naked eye, appearing as dark spots on the brightest background of the Milky Way.